dasilium/summer-school-2025_application-code/0-final-app/README.md

 - One or more Lambda functions containing your business logic.
 - An API Gateway (HTTP API) that exposes those functions to the frontend.
 - An S3 bucket that hosts the static website and (optionally) stores images.
-- Proper CORS configuration and environment variables so the pieces can talk to each other.
+- Proper CORS configuration and environment variables so the components can talk to each other.

+> ## Use region Frankfurt (eu-central-1)

+> Login to your AWS account: https://dasilium.awsapps.com/start after registering for free to the invitation received by e-mail

 ## Configure AWS DynamoDB

 ### Create a new table
 - Search for "DynamoDB" in AWS Console and click on it
 - Click on "Create table"
-- Enter a name in "Table name"
+- Enter a name in "Table name", e.g. "Recipes"
-- Select a "Partition key" and if needed a "Sort Key"
+- Select a "Partition key" and if needed a "Sort Key", e.g. "id" as partition key
+- Use default table settings
 - Click on "Create table"

 ## Configure AWS Lambda functions